UK Space Facilities

 Mars Space (MSL) - Southampton

-The Mars Space EP Lab has been recently upgraded.
-Its facilities are available for use by 3rd parties, subject to availability, and via normal commercial arrangements.
+The Mars Space EP Lab facilities are private, but are available for use by 3rd parties, subject to availability, and via normal commercial arrangements.

 Nammo UK (Moog ISP) - Westcott

 Nammo’s high altitude and sea‐level test cells at Westcott are all used to support in‐house rocket engine development projects, but there is some capacity for taking on external work, subject to availability and normal commercial arrangements.

 The OU Department of Physical Sciences has excellent facilities to support its in-house planetary research programmes.
 It is happy to collaborate with external users, subject to availability of resources and normal commercial arrangements.